 Large Scale Enameling at KVO Industries

 The Center, in partnership with KVO Industries in Santa Rosa, CA, is dedicated to educating artists about the porcelain enamel industry and in building a viable arts/industry collaborative relationship.
 In 2016 the Center began monthly work days at KVO along with a limited resident artist program allowing artists with specific projects to work inside KVO for 5-7 days.
 In 2017 the KVO partnership with the Center has expanded to cover 4 3-day weekends plus Mondays for a limited residency program for those who have specific projects they wish to work on.
-Registration is now available for all 4 weekend dates.

 We feel that more information we disseminate about industrial enameling and its use by artists can help both the Center and the enamel industry to grow.